pingcap/docs-cn/join-reorder.md

 ## Limitations of Join Reorder algorithm

-The current Join Reorder algorithm has the following limitations:
+The current Join Reorder algorithm has the following limitation:

-- The Join Reorder for Outer Join is not supported
 - Limited by the calculation methods of the result sets, the algorithm cannot ensure it selects the optimum join order.

 Currently, the `STRAIGHT_JOIN` syntax is supported in TiDB to force a join order.
 For more information, refer to [Description of the syntax elements](/sql-statements/sql-statement-select.md#description-of-the-syntax-elements).